Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/nn_malicious_url_pred.md

     return model
 ```

-**5. Training the Model using 'TensorFlow'**
+**5. Training the Model using `TensorFlow`**

 This function trains the model using the preprocessed data.
 Things to note:

-* Class weights have been added using 'sklearn' to balance the training data set, because the Kaggle dats over-represents non-malicious urls by a factor of roughly 1 to 4.
+* Class weights have been added using `sklearn` to balance the training data set, because the Kaggle dats over-represents non-malicious urls by a factor of roughly 1 to 4.
-* Defines early stopping, so as to stop training if loss doesn't reduce significantly.
+* Defines `early stopping`, so as to stop training if loss doesn't reduce significantly.
 * The function returns both the trained model, and the history of training in a verbose (verbose=1) manner to get the whole picture of the training.
-* The .fit() function uses the argument 'validation_split' to reserve a small amount of training data (0.1 or 10%), so as to evaluate how well the model does when confronted with new, unseen data.
+* The `.fit()` function uses the argument `validation_split` to reserve a small amount of training data (0.1 or 10%), so as to evaluate how well the model does when confronted with new, unseen data.
 In each iteration of forward propagation and backpropagation the results are validated with said data to prevent overfitting, track performance at each step, and helping determine what hyperparameters to tune.
-* The custom function takes 'batch_size' and 'epochs' as arguments, so as to experiment with different values.
+* The custom function takes `batch_size` and `epochs` as arguments, so as to experiment with different values.

 ```python
 def train_model(X_train_preprocessed,y_train,batch_size,epochs): #Call: model_trained,history=train_model(X_train,y_train,epochs,batch_size)